Operation of a high-frequency, phase-slip qubit: Introduction

-In this work, we demonstrate the operation of a high-frequency superconducting qubit based on a PSJ.
-We fabricate the qubit using a single thin film of titanium nitride (TiN).
+In this work, we demonstrate the operation of a high-frequency superconducting qubit based on coherent quantum phase slips tunneling through a superconducting constriction.
+We fabricate the qubit using a single thin film of TiN.
 The qubit is biased to zero flux where the qubit basis states are similar to the recently-demonstrated bifluxon qubit \cite{kalashnikov_bifluxon_2020, ardati_using_2024, mencia_integer_2024} and the qubit frequency is mainly determined by the well-controlled qubit inductance.
 At this sweet spot, we demonstrate readout and coherent manipulation of the qubit.
 We observe qubit lifetimes in excess of \qty{60}{\mu s} and qubit coherence times of \qty{\sim17}{ns}.
 Finally, we exploit the higher energy gap of TiN to operate the qubit at temperatures \qty{>300}{mK}.
 The relaxation and coherence times of the qubit remain robust, with $T_{2R}$ unchanged and $T_1$ remaining above \qty{10}{\mu s}, at these temperatures.

-A phase slip qubit is formed from an inductance in parallel with a PSJ, which creates a superconducting loop as shown in Fig.~\ref{fig:circuit}(a) \cite{mooij_phase-slip_2005}.
+A phase slip qubit is formed from an inductance in parallel with a QPS junction, which creates a superconducting loop as shown in Fig.~\ref{fig:circuit}(a) \cite{mooij_phase-slip_2005}.
 The eigenstates in a continuous superconducting loop are persistent-current states that correspond to quantized flux quanta in the loop.
-The addition of a PSJ, where quantum fluctuations of the superconducting order parameter are large, leads to flux quanta tunneling coherently through the PSJ.
-This tunneling process is known as a coherent quantum phase slip (CQPS).
-The eigenstates of the phase slip circuit are then coherent superpositions of different numbers of flux quanta in the loop.
-The phase slip qubit is defined by the ground ($\ket{g}$) and first excited ($\ket{e}$) states of this device.
-By tuning the flux through the phase slip circuit, \phiext, one can adjust the qubit energies and eigenstates as shown in Fig.~\ref{fig:circuit}(d).
-The operating principle of a phase slip qubit is similar to that of superconducting flux-based qubits based on Josephson junctions \cite{mooij_josephson_1999, manucharyan_fluxonium_2009}.
+The addition of a QPS junction, {here implemented as a constriction in the loop} where quantum fluctuations of the superconducting order parameter are large, leads to flux quanta tunneling across the junction.
+While the QPS junction is sometimes discussed as an independent circuit element \cite{astafiev_coherent_2012,le_doubly_2019}, we take here the point of view \cite{vanevic_quantum_2012} that a constriction will behave as a QPS junction only if shunted by a circuit with the right impedance.
+If the constriction impedance dominates, then the current through the circuit will be determined by the tunneling rate of Cooper pairs across the constriction, resulting in the constriction acting as a JJ.
+If the loop impedance significantly exceeds that of the constriction, then a small circulating current determined mainly by the loop will flow through the entire circuit and the constriction will act as a QPS junction.
+The resulting eigenstates of the circuit in the latter case are then coherent superpositions of different numbers of flux quanta in the loop.
+The normal state resistance of the superconducting loop in our device is larger than that of the constriction by two orders of magnitude (See Supplementary Information), indicating that our constriction acts as a QPS junction.